ProbablePrime/interactive-keyboard/README.md

+# Interactive Keyboard

+## :rotating_light: Warning :rotating_light:
-#This project is currently a work in progress and in a **Pre-Release** state.
+This project is currently a work in progress and in a **Pre-Release** state.
 I would strongly suggest that **only developers** use it.

 I'm working on a more user friendly version but from the issue tracker you can see this is a long way off.

-# Interactive Keyboard

 [Beam.pro](https://beam.pro) is a live streaming site that lets viewers interract through onscreen controls with the streamer's game.
 This project binds beam interactive controls to keyboard/mouse events on the system.
 This allows viewers to control aspects of/the whole game through beam.

 A few 24/7 automated streams make heavy use of this.
 * https://beam.pro/Youplay